moznion/MySQL-Explain-Parser/README.md

 MySQL::Explain::Parser is the parser for result of EXPLAIN of MySQL.

-This module provides `parse()` function.
+This module provides `parse()` and `parse_extended()` function.
-This function receives the result of EXPLAIN, and returns the parsed result as array reference that contains hash reference.
+These function receive the result of EXPLAIN or EXPLAIN EXTENDED, and return the parsed result as array reference that contains hash reference.

 This module treat SQL's `NULL` as Perl's `undef`.